craigwfox/craigwfoxcom/src/posts/post-equal-height-cols.md

 - Equal height columns
 - Can move and reorder content with CSS
-- Doesn't require rows to have multiple rows of columns, so if you need to swap from the number of columns you can using css
+- Doesn't require rows to have multiple rows of columns, so if you need to swap from the number of columns you can by adjusting the widths

 ### Cons:

-- Requires quite a few prefixes for browser support (Autoprefixer makes this easy)
-- If you need to support older versions of IE (9 and below) you will need fallbacks
+- Not really any cons these days.
+It works in all modern browsers (and even IE 11 with some prefixing and a bit of tweaking here and there)

 ### The HTML